-Predicting floods, mapping them, and creating efficient, accurate warnings is a many-faceted process.
-A number factors contribute to this, including rainfall and streamflow gauges, geography, and directional prediction and mapping.
+Predicting floods, mapping them, and creating efficient, an accurate warning is a many-faceted process.
+A number of factors contribute to this, including rainfall and streamflow gauges, geography, and directional prediction and mapping.

 DELWP is improving Victoria's flood warning systems to better prepare Victoria for flood emergencies.
 There are four main programs of work in this area:

 - Flood warning system improvements